Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Experimental results

-The superior results benefits from the spatially adapted regularization parameter $\alpha(u)$ and $\beta(u)$.
-Fig. \ref{SAafabta30} and Fig. \ref{SAafabta20} show that the final values of $\alpha(u)$ and $\beta(u)$ are accord with our assumption, i.e., varying with image gradients in an opposite way.
-More especially, the model adaptively chooses small values of $\alpha(u)$ and large values of $\beta(u)$ in the homogeneous regions to remove the noises as well as avoid staircase effect.
-On the other hand, large values of $\alpha(u)$ and small values of $\beta(u)$ are selected in textural regions to allow jumps and enhance edges.
-Thanks to the non-loss of contrast property, our SA-TV-TV$^2$ model can well balance the performance of noise removal and feature preservation, and achieve satisfactory recovery results.
+It is not hard to find that the superior performance of the SA-TV-TV$^2$ model benefits from the spatially adapted regularization parameter $\alpha(u)$ and $\beta(u)$.
+Fig. \ref{SAafabta30} and Fig. \ref{SAafabta20} confirm that the convergent values of $\alpha(u)$ and $\beta(u)$ vary with image gradients in an opposite way.
+More especially, the model adaptively chooses small values of $\alpha(u)$ and large values of $\beta(u)$ in the homogeneous regions to promote the second-order regularization term for removing the noises as well as avoiding the staircase effect.
+On the other hand, large values of $\alpha(u)$ and small values of $\beta(u)$ are selected in textural regions to strengthen the first-order regularization term for allowing jumps and enhancing edges.
+In all, our SA-TV-TV$^2$ model can achieve a good trade-off between noise removal and feature preservation leading to satisfactory recovery results.